lukeab/k8s-local-dev-env/README.md

 $> ./helm/cert-manager/setup_local_dev_ca.sh
 ```

 This will be loaded into the k3d cluster as the keys to a self signed CA Cluster Issuer `ca-local-dev`.
-The cert will also be added to your linux system trust `/usr/local/share/ca-certificates/cert-manager-ca-local.crt`.
+The cert, by default, will also be added to your linux system trust `/usr/local/share/ca-certificates/cert-manager-ca-local.crt`.

+**NOTE**
-In future, for windows of Mac platforms this could be made cross platform.
+:exclamation: In future, for windows of Mac platforms this could be made cross platform.

 ### Removing this cert